Workplace Hazardous Materials Information System (WHMIS)

 This orientation and basic training provides participants with a comprehensive overview of WHMIS, including Labels and Safety Data Sheets (SDS).
 General WHMIS training is three modules long and takes approximately 30-45 minutes to complete, with a quiz at the end of each to test participants on what they have learned.

-General WHMIS for Undergraduate Students (non-employees): This training is available online.
+General WHMIS for undergraduate or graduate students (non-employees): This training is available online.
 To sign up, please follow these enrollment instructions.

-General WHMIS for Employees: This training is available online in your courses in D2L Brightspace.
-For details on how to access the course follow Step 2: Access and complete the training on the D2L eLearning Instructions page.
+General WHMIS for employees: This training is available online in your courses in D2L Brightspace.
+For details on how to access the course, proceed to step 2 to access and complete the training on the D2L eLearning Instructions page.

 Ryerson students, faculty and staff who work in a laboratory settings should take the Chemical Safety training in addition to the General WHMIS.

 If you require this training, please contact visit the Chemical Safety page.